What is a personal loan default?

 How to avoid personal loan default

 Before you take out a loan, look honestly at your income, monthly debts and spending habits.
 If your income varies due to tips, commissions or self-employment, a personal loan might not be the best choice.
-If you are living paycheck to paycheck already, see if you can cut your grocery bill or entertainment spending to clear out room for a new payment.
+If you are living paycheck to paycheck already, you may want to hold off until you can comfortably afford the additional payment.

 Set up automatic payments